A pencil. That’s all you need.

 ― Pablo Picasso

 In reality, there are tons of pencil choices.
-Drawing pencils come in a variety of widths and sizes, and are made by many brands.
-You can buy sketching and drawing pencils individually or in sets in a variety of sizes, from skinny pencils up to jumbo size.
+Drawing pencils come in various widths and sizes and are made by many brands.
+You can buy sketching and drawing pencils individually or in sets in multiple sizes, from skinny pencils to jumbo.
 But the beauty in its simplicity.
 You don’t need a ton of pencils to draw.
-Anyone can experience the joy of drawing with just about anything from the old-fashioned graphite variety that we all drew with as children to more advanced technical pencils.
+Anyone can experience the joy of drawing with just about anything, from the old-fashioned graphite variety we all drew with as children to more advanced technical pencils.

 Drawing pencils are rated by hardness from 9H (very hard) to 9B (very soft).
-Ultimately, finding what works best for your own artistic and creative needs is generally a matter of personal preference and experimentation with different brands of pencils.
-Over the years I’ve bounced around a lot.
-I used to really favor the EBONY pencils for their jet black extra smooth qualities (and I still do).
-Sometimes I work in Conté Crayons, which can be purchased individually or in sets including one each of Sanguine, White, and Pierre Noir 2B.
+Ultimately, finding what works best for your artistic and creative needs is generally a matter of personal preference and experimentation with different brands of pencils.
+Over the years, I’ve bounced around a lot.
+I used to favor the EBONY pencils for their jet-black extra smooth qualities (and I still do).
+Sometimes I work in Conté Crayons, which can be purchased individually or in sets, including each of Sanguine, White, and Pierre Noir 2B.

 LOTUS, graphite on 300# watercolor paper, 22″ x 30″, 2014 © A.D.
 Cook

 Lately, I’ve become quite a fan of Water Soluble Pencils.
 LOTUS (above) was created with water-soluble.
-They work both like pencils and/or watercolor paints.
-You can work with them wet or dry opening up a world of possibilities.
+They work both like pencils and watercolor paints.
+You can work with them wet or dry, opening up a world of possibilities.

 The mere act of drawing opens up an entire universe of possibilities.
 Drawing puts you in a creative state of mind and allows you to daydream and resolve other concerns in life.
 It’s meditative.
-I find that when I’m drawing I’m at ease with a great many things in life.
+I’m at ease with many things in life when I’m drawing.
 The process of drawing is relaxing.